turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

-We’ve made some changes now and since we are now sending a facade object to the view, we need to change our view to reflect this.
+We’ve made some changes now, and since we are now sending a facade object to the view, we need to update our view to reflect this.

 *app/views/search/index.html.erb*